 ‘See for yourself.’

 The stranger sat up then.
-The covers slipped down; a ribcage flashing through cotton.
-His eyes settled on mine, and something unnameable flickered across his face.
+The covers slipped down, a ribcage flashed through cotton.
+His eyes settled on mine, and something unguarded flickered across his face.

 ‘She looks tired,’ he murmured.
 ‘Like she’s been awake this whole time.’

-‘You need to put her back,’ the girl replied.
+‘You need to put her back,’ the girl said.

 He shook his head.